mdheller/secure-xgboost/README.md

 > Sign data to be transferred to server

 ### Server Functions
+The below functions would normally be run on the server.
 **add_client_key(data_filename, key, key_size, signature, signature_length)**

 > Store the key used to encrypt a specific data file and check that the key was sent by the client